YvesNDIKURIYO-2022/IALNS-4-DSC-CTRP/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please submit issues and pull requests through the GitHub repository.

 ---